ritabradley/ritabradley/README.md

 ### 👩🏽‍💻 What I'm about

-I'm a full-stack web developer with a passion for beauty, skincare, fragrance, and nail care.
-I specialize in creating tailored e-commerce solutions for beauty brands, leveraging my unique experience running an online nail shop to deliver seamless and delightful shopping experiences for customers.
+I'm a full-stack web developer with a passion for beauty, skincare, fragrance, and nail care, currently aspiring to specialize in creating tailored e-commerce solutions for beauty brands.
+With a unique background in running an online nail shop and strong web development skills, I'm excited to apply my expertise in helping beauty brands succeed in the online market.

 - 🌐 My expertise:
   - Full-stack web development